7 Fire Kit Survival Essentials That You Should Carry

 4. Magnifying Glass

-Another item that should be part of your fire starter kit is a magnifying glass.
-An outdoor enthusiast’s dream!
-With impressive durability and scratch resistance, they never need to be plugged in and never run out of fuel or strike.
+The magnifying glass is another phenomenal addition to your survival fire kit.
+It is a versatile item that can aid you through various situations!
+A quality magnifying glass is durable and scratch-resistant.
+It also never needs to be plugged in and never runs out of fuel or strikes.
 Plus, they can be utilized anytime the sun is out – an indispensable tool for lighting campfires, reading small print, and even clarifying distant objects.
 And if you ever find yourself without prescription glasses, this is a great backup option.
-A definite must for every fire kit!
-Be sure to test it first, as not all lenses are designed equal!
+A definite addition for every fire kit, but be sure to test it first, as not all lenses are designed equal!

 5. Tinder